Distance measuring equipment: Frequency usage/channelization

 DME frequency usage, channelization and pairing with other navaids (VOR, ILS, etc.) are defined by ICAO.
 252 DME channels are defined by the combination of their interrogation frequency, interrogation pulse spacing, reply frequency, and reply pulse spacing.
 These channels are labeled 1X, 1Y, 2X, 2Y, ...
 126X, 126Y.
-X channels (which came first) have both interrogation and reply pulse pairs spaced by 12 microseconds.
-Y channels (which were added to increase capacity) have interrogation pulse pairs spaced by 36 microseconds and reply pulse pairs spaced by 30 microseconds.
+X channels (which came first) have both interrogation and reply pulse pairs spaced by 12 µs.
+Y channels (which were added to increase capacity) have interrogation pulse pairs spaced by 36 µs and reply pulse pairs spaced by 30 µs.

 A total of 252 frequencies are defined (but not all used) for DME interrogations and replies—specifically, 962, 963, ...
-1213 megahertz.
+1213 MHz.
 Interrogation frequencies are 1025, 1026, ...
-1150 megahertz (126 total), and are the same for X and Y channels.
-For a given channel, the reply frequency is 63 megahertz below or above the interrogation frequency.
-The reply frequency is different for X and Y channels, and different for channels numbered 1-63 and 64-126.
+1150 MHz (126 total), and are the same for X and Y channels.
+For a given channel, the reply frequency is 63 MHz below or above the interrogation frequency.
+The reply frequency is different for X and Y channels, and different for channels numbered 1–63 and 64–126.

 Not all defined channels/frequencies are assigned.
-There are assignment 'holes' centered on 1030 and 1090 megahertz to provide protection for the secondary surveillance radar (SSR) system.
-In many countries, there is also an assignment 'hole' centered on 1176.45 megahertz to protect the GPS L5 frequency.
-These three 'holes' remove approximately 60 megahertz from the frequencies available for use.
+There are assignment 'holes' centered on 1030 and 1090 MHz to provide protection for the secondary surveillance radar (SSR) system.
+In many countries, there is also an assignment 'hole' centered on 1176.45 MHz to protect the GPS L5 frequency.
+These three 'holes' remove approximately 60 MHz from the frequencies available for use.

 Precision DME (DME/P), a component of the Microwave Landing System, is assigned to Z channels, which have a third set of interrogation and reply pulse spacings.
 The Z channels are multiplexed with the Y channels and do not materially affect the channel plan.

 Future

 In 2020 one company presented its 'Fifth-Generation DME'.
-Although compatible with existing equipment, this iteration provides greater accuracy (down to 5 meters using DME/DME triangulation), with a further reduction to 3 meters using a further refinement.
+Although compatible with existing equipment, this iteration provides greater accuracy (down to 5 meters using DME/DME trilateration), with a further reduction to 3 meters using a further refinement.
 The 3-meter equipment is being considered as part of Europe's SESAR project, with possible deployment by 2023.

 In the twenty-first century, aerial navigation has become increasingly reliant on satellite guidance.
 However, ground-based navigation will continue, for three reasons: